• [+] expand all

 When doing calculations, bfloat16 will act as if it was a 32-bit float, but the smaller size comes with a potential computational overhead.
 In most cases, the bfloat16 needs conversion to a 32-bit float before the actual calculation can take place, adding an extra conversion step.

-In some cases, having tensors with bfloat16 cells might bypass some build-in optimizations (like matrix multiplication) that will be hardware accelerated only if the cells are the same type.
+In some cases, having tensors with bfloat16 cells might bypass some built-in optimizations (like matrix multiplication) that will be hardware accelerated only if the cells are the same type.
 To avoid this, use the cell_cast tensor operation to make sure the cells are of the right type before doing the more expensive operations.

 int8